Best Budgeting Apps of 2026: Take Control of Your Money

 Monarch Money

-- check_circleCollaborative dashboards built for two users
+- check_circleCollaborative budgeting with shared dashboards for partners

-- cancelNo free plan available
+- cancelNo free tier available after trial period

-- check_circleIntuitive spending insights dashboard
+- check_circleDetailed spending trends and month-over-month insights

 Tally